Skip to Main Content

 Jill's Office Hours

-Jill holds regular office hours in the Department of Communication, in Room #1120 on the 11th floor of 25 Park Place on Tuesday afternoons from 2:30pm - 4:00 pm.
+Jill holds in-person office hours in the Department of Communication, in Room #825 on the 8th floor of 25 Park Place on Tuesday afternoons from 2:00pm - 4:00 pm.

-Or you can email her (see link above) to schedule an appointment for another time.
+Or you can email her (see link above) to schedule an appointment for another time (either in-person or online).
 When emailing, please be as specific as you can about your topic so that she's best able to help you!

 The GSU Library has a search box called Discover on the homepage.
 Should you use it or search one of the library's databases (A-Z databases)?
 If you try it, here are some tips: